GFDRR/rdl-standard/docs/guides/formats.md

 Risk data can be made of spatial or non-spatial data.

 - **Spatial data (geodata)** can be shared in a variety of formats depending on the software used by the analyst.
 Over the years, [OSGEO ](https://wiki.osgeo.org/wiki/Main_Page) (Open Source Geospatial Foundation) tried to converge towards a limited number of "best" standard formats for each geospatial type.
+<br><br>
 - **Non-spatial data** most often consist of table data stored as excel or csv files for greater compatibility.

 Below is a list of recommended and supported geodata formats.